Stool233/logseq-store/pages/Practical TLA+.md

 				- We will continue to assume the system never reassigns away from a fair worker, as that worker always responds to the heartbeat.
 				-
 - While blind guessing can work for tests or typecheckers, it won’t help with specification.
 -
+-
+- PlusCal
+	- PlusCal is a language for writing algorithms.
+It is designed not to replace programming languages, but to replace pseudo-code.
+		- Why replace pseudocode?
+No formal language can be as powerful or easy to write.
+Nothing can beat the convenience of inventing new constructs as needed and letting the reader try to deduce their meaning from informal explanations.
+	-